JochenHiller/jochenontour/misc/OpenIssues.md

 ## Under development

 * Migrating more content from old blog
-* Start blog for Mongolia
 * add build time to some version information
+* Check RSS content

+## Future

+* Video component, caption centered, size depends on space
+* Images sized, depends on space
 * align images within text (left, right)
-* Typography pages does not work
-* Check if RSS does work in PROD version
 * One sample with a photo album, change component to use more space
 * Images with captions
+* Photo gallery
 * Archive, Destinations: add link to "more", or pagination
 * Add plugin for emoji, check TODOs
 * Check links to old blog, replace by new one when ready

-## Future

 * 404 page: add link/move to search page
 * Posts without cover image (make optional)
 * Add country info main menu